NxPKG/khulnasoft-docs/content/workers-ai/tutorials/build-a-retrieval-augmented-generation-ai.md

 # Build a Retrieval Augmented Generation (RAG) AI

-This guide will instruct you through setting up and deploying your first application with Cloudflare AI.
-You will build a fully-featured AI-powered application, using tools like Workers AI, Vectorize, D1, and Cloudflare Workers.
+This guide will instruct you through setting up and deploying your first application with Khulnasoft AI.
+You will build a fully-featured AI-powered application, using tools like Workers AI, Vectorize, D1, and Khulnasoft Workers.
 At the end of this tutorial, you will have built an AI tool that allows you to store information and query it using a Large Language Model.
-This pattern, known as Retrieval Augmented Generation, or RAG, is a useful project you can build by combining multiple aspects of Cloudflare's AI toolkit.
+This pattern, known as Retrieval Augmented Generation, or RAG, is a useful project you can build by combining multiple aspects of Khulnasoft's AI toolkit.
 You do not need to have experience working with AI tools to build this application.

 ## 1. Create a new Worker project

-C3 (create-cloudflare-cli) is a command-line tool designed to help you setup and deploy Workers to Cloudflare as fast as possible.
+C3 (create-cloudflare-cli) is a command-line tool designed to help you setup and deploy Workers to Khulnasoft as fast as possible.

 Open a terminal window and run C3 to create your Worker project: